-- 3.4.1 Bodywork width between the front and the rear wheel centre lines must not exceed 1400mm.
-Bodywork width ahead of the front wheel centre line must not exceed 1650mm. - 3.4.2 In order to prevent tyre damage to other cars, any bodywork outboard of the most inboard part of the bodywork used to define the area required by Article 3.7.5, and which is more than 450mm ahead of the front wheel centre line, must be at least 10mm thick (being the minimum distance when measured normal to the surface in any direction) with a 5mm radius applied to all extremities. - 3.4.3 In order to avoid the spread of debris on the track following an accident, the outer skins of the front wing endplates and any turning vanes in the vicinity of the front wheels (and any similarly vulnerable bodywork parts in this area), must be made predominantly from materials which are included for the specific purpose of containing debris. - The FIA must be satisfied that all such parts are constructed in order to achieve the stated objective.
+- 3.4.1 Bodywork width between the front and the rear wheel centre lines must not exceed 1600mm. - 3.4.2 In order to prevent tyre damage to other cars, any bodywork outboard of the most inboard part of the bodywork used to define the area required by Article 3.7.4, and which is more than 450mm ahead of the front wheel centre line, must be at least 10mm thick (being the minimum distance when measured normal to the surface in any direction) with a 5mm radius applied to all extremities. - In addition, the leading 30mm of this bodywork must be of prescribed laminate, details of this laminate may be found in the Appendix to the Technical Regulations. - 3.4.3 In order to avoid the spread of debris on the track following an accident, the outer skins of the front wing endplates and any turning vanes in the vicinity of the front wheels (and any similarly vulnerable bodywork parts in this area), must be made predominantly from materials which are included for the specific purpose of containing debris. - The FIA must be satisfied that all such parts are constructed in order to achieve the stated objective.